top of page

 This talk presents the results of the Gebelein Archaeological Project, focusing on everyday life in ancient Egypt from the perspective of provincial communities rather than elites.
 The Gebelein micro-region preserves an exceptionally long and diverse archaeological record, spanning from the Paleolithic to the Medieval period and encompassing nearly all major types of sites known from the Nile Valley.
 Despite its importance, Gebelein has remained understudied, with many excavations unpublished and large areas never systematically surveyed.
 By reassessing earlier research, studying archival materials, and analyzing material culture within its broader context, the project sheds new light on the social and cultural history of ordinary inhabitants of ancient Egypt.

-Dr. Wojciech Ejsmond pictured in a tomb at Gebelein (courtesy of the Gebelein Archaeological Project).
+Dr. Wojciech Ejsmond is pictured above in a tomb at Gebelein (courtesy of the Gebelein Archaeological Project).

-Dr. Wojciech Ejsmond pictured in a tomb at Gebelein (courtesy of the Gebelein Archaeological Project).
+Dr. Wojciech Ejsmond is pictured above in a tomb at Gebelein (courtesy of the Gebelein Archaeological Project).

 ABOUT THE SPEAKER